ooiyeefei/aws-iam-identity-center-permission-policies-analyzer/README.md

 - Amazon S3

 ## To deploy
-- Clone a copy of your
+- Clone a copy of this repo.
+You can either deploy this by using CloudFormation or AWS SAM.
+The 2 Lambda Function codes are in the `src` folder.

 ## Default Specifications
 ### Amazon EventBridge Schedule